Nikolaos Sophianos

 Nikolaos Sophianos (Νικόλαος Σοφιανός; c.
 1500 – after 1551) was a Greek Renaissance humanist and cartographer chiefly noted for his Totius Graeciae Descriptio map and his grammar of Greek.
-He was born into the local nobility of Corfu at the beginning of the 16th century and was educated at the Greek Quirinal College in Rome, co-founded by another Greek scholar, Janus Lascaris, who also became his teacher along with Arsenius Apostolius.
-Sophianos did not return to live in Greece; only briefly visiting in 1543.
-He spent the rest of his life in Rome where he became a librarian, and Venice where he worked as a copyist.
-His cartographical work was published in 1540.
+He was born into the local nobility of Corfu at the beginning of the 16th century.
+He was educated at the Greek Quirinal College in Rome, co-founded by another Greek scholar, Janus Lascaris, who also became his teacher along with Arsenius Apostolius.
+Sophianos did not return to live in Greece, only briefly visiting in 1543.
+He spent the rest of his life in Rome, where he became a librarian, and in Venice, where he worked as a copyist.
+His cartographical work was published in 1540.He was also The person the built the first Notary on the island of Ithaca.He was also from a Noble family of Sofianos that came from Monemvasia.He helped built the Greek orthodox church in Venice.